 1. Who Should You Remove from Your Christmas Card List?

 There are times when it may be okay to remove someone from your Christmas card list.
 You don’t need to send the cards to everyone you know.
 Christmas cards are great for people that you may not see during the holidays.
-You don’t have to send them to your neighbors or friends from church.
+You don’t have to send them to your neighbours or friends from church.
 You can pass your holiday greetings to them in person.

 If you have sent someone a few cards over the past years and not received any one in return, it is okay to stop sending them.